mk12/sicp/notes/lecture.md

 ### Processes and Lisp

 - The above is an algorithm.
 More generally, it is a _process_.
 - What is a process?
-It's like a magical spirit that lives in the computer and does something.
+It's like a magical spirit that lives in the computer.
-- The process is directed by a pattern of rules called a procedure (procedure is the spell that controls the spirit).
+- The process is directed by a pattern of rules (magical spell) called a procedure.
 - We conjure our spirits in a language called Lisp.
 - Lisp is easy to learn just as chess is easy to learn.
 - Rules stated in minutes, but there are many implications.